 - Months later, you receive an email that they are going on tour in your city so you go.

-The main point is you need to have your marketing systems in place like how you collect emails.
+The main point is you need to have your marketing systems in place.
+Not only to get people into the top of your funnel, but also to facilitate the nurturing process to get them to take action.
 The fun funnel is what helps you visualize and complete the process.

 By segmenting fans into different stages of a funnel, you’ll know what type of content to create depending on what specific goal you may have at the time.
 For example, if you need to raise brand awareness and get people into the top of the funnel, you’ll want to create content like covers to get the attention of people who don’t know who you are.